Cardiac Stress Test

 Treadmill stress testing – ideal for those who are capable of unassisted ambulation, and who show a normal ECG reading, this type of stress testing is typically the first performed.
 The process involves simply walking on a treadmill until either you experience chest pains or your real-time ECG indicates that your heart is not receiving enough blood flow.

 Echocardiogram – this process is sometimes simply referred to as an “echo" exam.
 It provides a visual outline of the movements of the heart, simulating the state of the organ during exercising.
 This type of stress test is ideal for those who cannot perform exercises

 Adenosine stress testing – this is another test ideal for those patients who cannot perform exercises.
 This allows the doctor to estimate how ably the heart reacts to physical stress, without actually imposing exertion.

-Nuclear – this type of stress testing allow the doctor to know if certain parts of your heart are functioning normally or if further exploration is needed.
+Nuclear – this type of stress testing allows the doctor to know if certain parts of your heart are functioning normally or if further exploration is needed.
 In this instance, a tiny portion of a radioactive substance is introduced into your body.
 The process then involves taking photographs of the heart during periods of rest and exertion.
-From these photos, the doctor can determine how the heart reacts under real world situations.
+From these photos, the doctor can determine how the heart reacts under real-world situations.

 Preparing for any of these stress tests is very important.
 You do not want to arrive for testing with your heart already exhibiting signs of stress that might skew the results of the tests, and the doctor will advise you on how to prepare for your test.